jhlee-003/DY_fakePhoton_run3/README.md

 ### Warning: This repo is not finished.
 I uploaded just to share the progress with Xingchen.

+### Note: 2024 has 3 sub-directories for each lepton flavor

 # DY_fakePhoton_run3

 Files for producing DY fake jet photon NanoAOD sample for run3.